 Often work and family schedules mean missing treatments is sometimes unavoidable.
 We understand this and can alter your treatment cycle to cater for these unexpected events.
 However, we always encourage patients to commit to a full, uninterrupted course of treatment to achieve the best results.

 How much does phototherapy cost?

-All patients receiving phototherapy at Bulimba Dermatology are bulk billed if they hold a current Medicare Card, so apart from a small facility fee there are no out of pocket expenses.
+All patients receiving phototherapy at Bulimba Dermatology are bulk billed if they hold a current Medicare Card so, apart from an initial setup fee applied at the beginning of each treatment cycle, there are no out of pocket expenses.